 |Shai A. Sumpter||Board of Trustees' Scholarship||Norfolk State University|

 |Sierra K. Thomas||Board of Trustees' Scholarship||University of North Texas|

 |Corey Whitaker||Inettie Edwards Vocational Scholarship||New Horizons Regional Education Center|

 From left to right: Tiara Booker, Larry Orie, Samantha Haynes, Trista Smith, and Corey Whitaker.

-We believe that each young person is special with unique strengths and skills.
-We strive to draw upon and reinforce these strengths in designing and implementing the Scott Center's programs, utilizing a strength-based approach.
-We also believe that the developmental needs of young people are best met through the guidance and nurturance of their families.
-The Scott Center endeavors to provide services, which affirm the roles of the family, preserve, and strengthen family functioning, and support and empower parents.
-Parental involvement is encouraged and we realize that such support and involvement strengthen our efforts.
+As previously indicated, we believe that the developmental needs of young people are best met through the guidance and nurturance of their families.
+The Scott Center endeavors to provide services, which affirm the role of the family, preserve, and strengthen family functioning, and support and empower parents.